la2050/archive/_projects/2015/the-moving-museum-los-angeles.md

 'In one sentence, please describe what your organization does': >- The Moving Museum runs a nomadic contemporary art program in significant locations across the world.
-'In one to three sentences, please describe your proposal.': >- For The Moving Museum Los Angeles we will establish an international residency program with 15 local and 25 international artists in Spring 2016.
-Over 4 months there will be a citywide intensive period of production and creation of new commissioned artwork, which will culminate in a 2month biennale scale exhibition in September.
-The backbone to the project will be a curated public program of events focused on the creation of culinary projects and performances initiated by participating artists.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research